 George has a broad practice across all of Chambers’ main areas of work, with extensive experience of working both as sole counsel and as a member of large teams.
 He has appeared unled before the High Court, the County Court, the Supreme Court of Gibraltar, Employment Tribunals, the Employment Appeal Tribunal and various domestic tribunals.
-Highlights of his led work include Ukraine v Russia (a landmark inter-state case before the European Court of Human Rights, in which George is acting pro bono for Ukraine); ENRC v Director of the Serious Fraud Office [2022] EWHC 1138 (Comm), [2023] EWHC 3280 (Comm) (an 11-week Commercial Court trial which was one of The Lawyer's Top 20 Cases for 2021); R (AAA (Syria)) v SSHD [2023] UKSC 42, [2023] 1 WLR 4433 (the successful challenge to the government's plan to transfer asylum seekers to Rwanda); and 9 other Supreme Court or Privy Council appeals.
+His experience of led work includes heavy Commercial Court trials, complex judicial reviews, numerous applications to the European Court of Human Rights, and 10 Supreme Court or Privy Council appeals.

 George is ranked in Legal 500 and Chambers and Partners, and has been shortlisted for Employment Junior of the Year at the Legal 500 Bar Awards.
 Recent feedback includes: